Let us know if you agree to cookies

 Investigation and sanctions

-We will take all reports of actual or suspected fraud, bribery and corruption seriously.
+We take all reports of actual or suspected fraud, misuse of public money, bribery and corruption seriously.
 We will investigate proportionately and appropriately, as set out in this policy.

 Where staff or partners are involved, the resulting actions may include (any of the following):